Judging creative excellence

 - Discussion after the first round: If an entry has not been voted in as a finalist, a judge may offer support for that piece, and make a recommendation for it to be included in the list of finalists.
 After listening to the judge, and offering additional comments, the judges will vote with a show of hands to decide if it should go through as a finalist.
 A judge may make comments in support of any pieces in the list of finalists.
 Once the discussion of finalists is complete, then the judges will score each finalist.

 - Discussion after second round scoring is complete: Once all the judges have completed their scores for a category, a wrap-up discussion is permitted.
-This may include guidance on potential Grand Prix awards, the overall standard of the category, and input to the jury chairman.
-The aim is not for agreement or consensus to be reached, but primarily to ensure the jury chairman gets relevant feedback from the panel, and so the jury chairman can provide his opinion on the work.
+This may include guidance on potential Grand Prix awards, the overall standard of the category, and input to the jury president.
+The aim is not for agreement or consensus to be reached, but primarily to ensure the jury president gets relevant feedback from the panel, and so the jury president can provide their opinion on the work.

-- If a judge has any claim against an entry, eg, he feels the concept is not new and ‘has been done before’, or he would like to question the flighting dates, then the judge must take this up with the CEO or the jury chairman, noting: each query will be recorded in writing and followed up while the judging continues.
+- If a judge has any claim against an entry, eg, they feel the concept is not new and ‘has been done before’, or they would like to question the flighting dates, then the judge must take this up with the CEO or the jury president, noting: each query will be recorded in writing and followed up while the judging continues.
 The entry must be treated by the panel as “innocent until proven guilty” and scored accordingly.
 The panel must not be influenced by unsubstantiated negative comments.
-The jury chairman, with assistance from the CEO of the Loeries, will make a decision on each query.
+The jury president, with assistance from the CEO of the Loeries, will make a decision on each query.
 In this way, the entry will not have been compromised if the query is found to be invalid (eg, if the entry did meet the flighting criteria).

 - Under no circumstances, should judges make negative remarks during the judging process, such as: “This has been done before.”

-- All scores will be compiled via the Loeries’ electronic judging management system and presented in writing to the jury chairman.
-The Loeries CEO will give the jury chairman guidelines on how many Grand Prix, Gold, Silver, Bronze and Certificates to consider for each category, based on the relative weighting of each award as well as statues awarded in previous years.
-The chairperson will record his/her final decisions in writing and sign the final ballot.
-No changes to the chairperson’s decisions will be made thereafter.
+- All scores will be compiled via the Loeries’ electronic judging management system and presented in writing to the jury president.
+The Loeries CEO will give the jury president guidelines on how many Grand Prix, Gold, Silver, Bronze and Certificates to consider for each category, based on the relative weighting of each award as well as statues awarded in previous years.
+The jury president will record their final decisions in writing and sign the final ballot.
+No changes to the jury president’s decisions will be made thereafter.

 - All original ballot sheets will be stored for the full year after the results have been announced.